nipy/nipy/doc/glossary.rst

       regular short intervals during the blood flow chance.
 See the the `wikipedia FMRI`_ article for more detail.

+   BrainVisa
+      BrainVISA_ is a sister project to NIPY.
+It also uses Python, and provides a carefully designed framework and automatic GUI for defining imaging processing workflows.
+It has tools to integrate command line and other utilities into these workflows.
+Its particular strength is anatomical image processing but it also supports FMRI and other imaging modalities.
+BrainVISA is based in NeuroSpin, outside Paris.

    DTI
       Diffusion tensor imaging.
 DTI is rather poorly named, because it is a model of the diffusion signal, and an analysis method,